\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Introduction

 the \emph{Lipschitz constant} of $g$.
-It is not necessarily close to the Lipschitz constant of $f$, even in the case in which the $\ee$-neighborhoods of the points in $X$ cover $\Mspace$.
+It is not necessarily close to the Lipschitz constant of $f$, even in the case in which the $\rho$-neighborhoods of the points in $X$ cover $\Mspace$.
 However, Kirszbraun proved that for every $g \colon X \to X$ there is a continuous extension $f_0 \colon \Mspace \to \Mspace$ that has the same Lipschitz constant.
 Specifically, this is a consequence of the more general Kirszbraun Extension Property \cite{Kir34,WeWi75}.
 Let $\Fspace$ be a fixed field and let $\Hgroup(\Mspace;\Fspace)$ denote the homology of $\Mspace$ with coefficients in $\Fspace$.
 Hence, $\Hgroup(\Mspace;\Fspace)$ is a vector space.
-Since throughout the paper we only use homology with coefficients in the field $\Fspace$, in the sequel we abbreviate the notation to $\Hgroup(\Mspace)$.
-The map $f_0$ induces a linear map $\Hgroup(f_0) \colon \Hgroup(\Mspace;\Fspace) \to \Hgroup(\Mspace;\Fspace)$.
+Throughout the paper we only use homology with coefficients in the field $\Fspace$, so we abbreviate the notation to $\Hgroup(\Mspace)$.
+The map $f_0$ induces a linear map $\Hgroup(f_0) \colon \Hgroup(\Mspace) \to \Hgroup(\Mspace)$.
 A natural characterization of this linear map are the \emph{$t$-eigenvectors}.
-They capture homology classes invariant under the self-map up to multiplicity $t$, called \emph{eigenvalue}.
-All $t$-eigenvectors form the \emph{$t$-eigenspace} of the map.
+They capture homology classes invariant under the self-map up to a multiplicative factor $t$, called an \emph{eigenvalue}.
+The $t$-eigenvectors span the \emph{$t$-eigenspace} of the map.
 Starting with a finite filtration of the domain of the map, we get $t$-eigenspaces at every step, connected by linear maps, and therefore a finite path in the category of vector spaces, called an \emph{eigenspace module}.
-The Stability Theorem in \cite{EJM15} implies a connection between the dynamics of $g$ and $f_0$, namely that for every eigenvalue $t$ the interleaving distance between the eigenspace modules induced by $g$ and by $f_0$ is at most $\ee$.
-Furthermore, the Inference Theorem in the same paper implies that for small enough $\ee$ and any eigenvalue, the eigenspace module for $g$ gives the correct dimension of the corresponding eigenspace of the endomorphism between the homology groups of $\Mspace$ induced by $f_0$.
+The Stability Theorem in \cite{EJM15} implies a connection between the dynamics of $g$ and $f_0$, namely that for every eigenvalue $t$ the interleaving distance between the eigenspace modules induced by $g$ and by $f_0$ is at most the Hausdorff distance between the graph of $g$ and that of $f_0$.
+Furthermore, the Inference Theorem in the same paper implies that for small enough $\rho$ and any eigenvalue, the eigenspace module for $g$ gives the correct dimension of the corresponding eigenspace of the endomorphism between the homology groups of $\Mspace$ induced by $f_0$.